 Ownership Rules

-First, let’s take a look at the rules.
-Keep these in mind as we go through the examples that will illustrate the rules:
+First, let’s take a look at the ownership rules.
+Keep these rules in mind as we work through the examples that illustrate the rules:

 Each value in Rust has a variable that’s called its owner.

 There can only be one owner at a time.